 Sara Ali Khan, Deepika Padukone, Kriti Sanon pave the way for quirky, edgy make-up trends.
-How to get the look your entire look.
+How to get the look

+Makeup is magic, it has the power to completely make or break est foot forward for a brand shoot in which she sported neon your entire look.
 Wear a subtle nude lip with your smokey eye, yellow eyeshadow with her athleisure outfit and rocked it.
 The and you can stun, switch that up with the trendiest Marsala tint. and you may end up looking over-the-top and take all the attention away from your outfit.